Al-Huneidi/Big_Data/README.md

 # Big_Data
-Analysis of big data using NLP and ML
+Analysis of big data using Apache Spark, NLP, PostgresSQL and ML.